 Public Affairs: What young professionals are learning (and why it matters)

-Brussels is rich with sharp, multilingual, and tech-savvy young people who carving out their careers in public affairs, advocacy and communications.
-From consultancy to policy teams, they’re rising quickly—often moving from university to management roles in just a few years.
-But the journey from academic theory to fast-paced advocacy work brings real challenges—and real learning.
+Brussels is rich with sharp, multilingual, and tech-savvy young people who are carving out their careers in public affairs, advocacy and communications.
+From consultancy to policy teams, they’re rising quickly and often moving from university to management roles in just a few years.
+But the journey from academic theory to fast-paced advocacy work brings real challenges and real learning.
 And communications skills are key as well as self management.

 So what are they learning?